 Deciding whether or not to file a complaint against an alleged perpetrator can be very difficult.
 Many concerns can be a part of the difficulty.
 Often students worry about family/friends/others finding out, not wanting to have to remember and verbally share the trauma they experienced and wanting to not be reminded of the assault, to name a few.
 There is no right or wrong decision in filing a complaint.
 It is most important to consider what is in the best interest for the well being and safety of the individual.
 There may be cases if the University is aware of the sexual assault in which they may need to proceed with a complaint against the alleged perpetrator without the cooperation of the alleged victim for the safety of campus.
 Survivors are often concerned that if they are underage and were drinking at the time of their assault, they will be punished for underage drinking if they report the assault.
 In general, the university police will not file charges against a sexual assault survivor for underage drinking.
-Angi Parker at the EIU Counseling Center, 581-3413, is trained to assist students in providing support through counseling, advocacy and assistance in filing a complaint if desired.
+Lindsay Wilson at the EIU Counseling Center, 581-3413, is trained to assist students in providing support through counseling, advocacy and assistance in filing a complaint if desired.

 EIU student survivors of sexual assault may report

 the assault to one or all of the following university